Have you heard about the benefits of ozone therapy? Here are just a few of the many ways ozone therapy can help improve your health.

-Not only does ozone directly kill bacteria and fungi and demolish viruses, it boosts our own immune system to help it fight harder.
-It does this by stimulating the release of immune system messengers called cytokines as well as stimulating the production of white blood cells that will respond to the call and join the fight.
-In this way, ozone helps the body to better fight infections and inhibit tumor growth.
+Not only does ozone demolish viruses and directly kill bacteria and fungi, but it also boosts our own immune system to help it fight harder.
+It does this by stimulating the release of immune system messengers called cytokines and stimulating the production of white blood cells that will respond to the call and join the fight.
+In this way, ozone helps the body to better fight infections naturally and inhibit tumor growth.

-In addition to all of the above, more benefits of ozone therapy include increasing the metabolism of red blood cells, allowing each one to carry and release oxygen more efficiently.
+In addition to all of the above, the benefits of ozone therapy include increasing the metabolism of red blood cells, allowing each one to carry and release oxygen more efficiently.
 It also helps to dilate constricted blood vessels, thereby increasing the flow of this newly oxygenated blood into every tissue in the body.
-More oxygen means each cell is able to better perform its work, whether it be a muscle cell, brain cell, liver cell, or any other critical cell you want functioning at its peak.
+More oxygen means each cell can better perform its work, whether it be a muscle cell, brain cell, liver cell, or any other critical cell that you want functioning at its peak.

 Quick History Lesson:

-- Documented use of ozone goes back to the 1800s with the 1st ozone generator patent given to Nikola Tesla in 1896.
+- The documented use of ozone goes back to the 1800s with the 1st ozone generator patent given to Nikola Tesla in 1896.

 - Ozone use in medicine goes back to the early 1900s when Dr. Joachim Hansler invented the first reliable ozone-generating machine.

-- Ozone gas was used in World War I to successfully treat German soldiers affected by gangrene, an infection that thrives in an oxygen-poor environment.
+- In World War I, ozone gas was used to successfully treat German soldiers affected by gangrene, an infection that thrives in an oxygen-poor environment.

-- The first use of ozone intravenously was done in the 1940s and 1950s and its development is credited to Dr. H. Wolff.
+- The first use of ozone intravenously was performed in the 1940s, and its development is credited to Dr. H. Wolff.

-- Intravenous ozone is the most common ozone treatment today and is used by thousands of physicians worldwide in countries like Germany, Austria, Switzerland, Italy, France, England, Canada, Russia, Eastern Europe, Cuba, and Mexico, but still lacks FDA approval.
+- Intravenous ozone is the most common ozone treatment today.
+It is used by thousands of physicians worldwide in countries such as Germany, Austria, Switzerland, Italy, France, England, Canada, Russia, Eastern Europe, Cuba, and Mexico.
+But in the US, it still lacks FDA approval.